CivicActions/guidebook/practice-areas/engineering/drupal/drupal-developer-tips-for-getting-the-most-out-of-open-source.md

 -   **Make your changes generic** Avoid site-specific hacks wherever possible.
 Do this e.g. through adding configuration options.
 -   **Work with the current development branch** Active development on a particular module may have passed on from the Drupal version your site is in.
 If so, take the time to convert your patch to the active development version.
 If you can get it applied there, you might be able to backport it.
 Even if a backport doesn't get applied, you're still doing well.
 When the site you're working on is upgraded in future, there'll be one less patch to worry about.
 -   **Break up patches** When submitting patches, it's essential that you break them up into logically distinct issues.
 Yes, it's a lot more work.
-Yes, it's tempting to just roll a single patch for the various changes you might make to a module--new features, bug fixes, etc. But doing so will often sink any chance you have of getting the patch applied.
+Yes, it's tempting to only roll a single patch for the various changes you might make to a module--new features, bug fixes, etc. But doing so will often sink any chance you have of getting the patch applied.
 How to do this in practice?
 Say you maintain an SVN repository of the site you're working on, as many Drupal development shops do.
     -   Maintain (outside of SVN) a clean checkout of the module in question for each issue.
 In that checkout, make only the changes you need for that issue.
 Generate a patch.
     -   In your SVN repository checkout, apply each of the patches you've generated.
 You end up with the cumulative total of the patches, but you're able to keep them distinct.
 -   **Communicate outside the patch queue** Connect with others in [drupal Slack](https://www.drupal.org/slack).
 Participate in or initiate discussions on [groups.drupal.org](https://groups.drupal.org/).
 Selectively and respectfully contact other developers via email to ask for feedback.